 One teacher, one book, one pen, one child can change the world

+'One teacher, one book, one pen, once child can change the world'.
 This quote from Malala Yousafzai encourages us that a secondary classroom teacher in any learning area can help to improve the reading and writing skills of their students.

 Listed below are seven steps that can support a teacher to address the literacy needs of students achieving below their expected literacy level.